Tuesday, 23 April 2024

 al-Muʿalim (المصحف المعلم)

-by the editor Nous-Mêmes/Hanbal (هنبعل)
+by the editor Nous-Mêmes/Hambal (هنبعل)

-the "Tunis Qaloon" although there are at least ten Tunis Qaloons on the market:
+the "Tunis Qaloon" although there are at least ten Tunis Qaloons on the market.

 the best established the Muṣḥaf al-Jumhuriyya (edited during the reign of Ben ʿAlī),